strategist922/nnpack-windows/README.md

 (Check you have Visual Studio 2017 and Python installed)

-To install PeachPy:
+First you have to install PeachPy.
-Open a Phyton command prompt:
+Open a Phyton command prompt and type: pip install --upgrade git+https://github.com/Maratyszcza/PeachPy

-pip install --upgrade git+https://github.com/Maratyszcza/PeachPy Download the nnpack-windows repo somewhere and after extracting it go in the python prompt to the directory ..\nnpack-windows\src\x86_64-fma
+Download the nnpack-windows repo somewhere and after extracting it go in the python prompt to the directory ..\nnpack-windows\src\x86_64-fma